A journey through the exciting world of waves

 - 17:15: Introduction by Prof. Rüdiger Urbanke, Dean of the School of Computer and Communication Sciences

 - 17:30: Honorary Lecture of Prof. Jean-Dominique Decotignie - « A journey through the exciting world of waves »

-- 18:25: Presentation of the Honorary Lesson Diploma by Mr. Matthias Gaümann, Vice President for Operations at EPFL
+- 18:25: Presentation of the Honorary Lesson Diploma by Prof. Martin Vetterli, President of EPFL

 After studying electrical engineering at EPFL, Jean-Dominique Decotignie obtained a scholarship at the University of Tokyo where he started his PhD research on optical fibers.
 He finished his PhD at EPFL in the Laboratory of Electromagnetism and Acoustics directed by Professor Gardiol.
 He then joined the newly created Laboratory of Technical Informatics directed by Professor Nussbaumer.
 There he conducted research on industrial local area networks and more particularly on field buses, which earned him the title of Fellow of the IEEE.
 From 1988 to 1991, at EPFL, he directed the School Project "numerical control of machines" and then the Laboratory of Productics.
 These two entities group together 13 laboratories in 5 departments in the field that we would call "Industry 3.0" today.
 He was appointed adjunct professor in 1990 and assistant professor in 1992.
 He played a pioneering role in the Swiss participation in European projects (COMETT II, ESPRIT II and III) from 1987.